Non-Hermitian second-order topological superconductors: Introduction

-In this work, we generalize the second-order TSCs into two dimensional non-Hermitian systems to investigate the novel phenomena of the non-Hermitian second-order topological superconductors (NHSOTSCs), which host Majorana corner modes (MCMs).
-In contrast to the Hermitian cases, the bulk eigenstates and the topological edge modes of the NHSOTSCs exhibit non-Hermitian skin effect and localize at the corner of the system.
-By employing the non-Bloch band theory\cite{wang2022amoeba}, we deduce that the non-Hermitian skin effect corresponds to the $Z_2$ skin effect protected by particle-hole symmetry (PHS)~\cite{PRL2019Wang_Real, JPCM2023Yang_Universal}, with corresponding eigenstates of particle and hole localizing at opposite boundaries.
+In this work, we generalize the second-order TSCs into two-dimensional (2D) non-Hermitian systems to investigate the novel phenomena induced by the non-Hermiticity of the second-order topological superconductors with PHS.
+In contrast to the Hermitian cases, the bulk eigenstates and the topological edge modes of the non-Hermitian second-order topological superconductors (NHSOTSCs) exhibit non-Hermitian skin effect and localize at the corner of the system.
+By employing the non-Bloch band theory~\cite{wang2022amoeba} and the current function~\cite{zhang2022universal}, we deduce that the non-Hermitian skin effect corresponds to the $Z_2$ skin effect protected by PHS~\cite{PRL2019Wang_Real, JPCM2023Yang_Universal}, with corresponding eigenstates of particle and hole localizing at opposite boundaries.
 The $Z_2$ skin effect induces the topological edge modes to accumulate toward the opposite corners, which can be dubbed ``$Z_2$ skin-topological modes".
-Furthermore, the eightfold degeneracy of the MCMs is broken into four MCMs with pure imaginary energies and four MZMs for a $d$-wave NHSOTSC with time-reversal symmetry.
+Furthermore, the eightfold degeneracy of the Majorana corner modes (MCMs) is broken into four MCMs with pure imaginary energies and four MZMs for a $d$-wave NHSOTSC with time-reversal symmetry (TRS).
 The MCMs with pure imaginary energies and the MZMs are localized at different corners.
 Subsequently, we study the topological phase transitions between the NHSOTSC and the topologically trivial superconductor.
 Utilizing the non-Bloch band theory, we determine that the energy gap closure corresponds to Bloch points~ \cite{PRL2019Wang_Real, JPCM2023Yang_Universal}.
 We employ edge theory~\cite{PRL2018ZBY_Majorana,PRL2019TL_second} around Bloch points to gain an intuitive understanding of the NHSOTSC phase, offering a methodology to extend the higher-order topological superconductors from Hermitian to non-Hermitian systems.